lynnpepin/lynndotpy_xyz/content/posts/linear_sorting.md

 tags = ["post"]
 +++

+{{figure(
+  src="/posts/images/countsort_graph.jpeg"
+  alt="A log-scale graph showing the runtime (ns) of sorting N elements for different integer depths.
+They all show a trend towards linear runtime for large N.", position="center", style="width:70%", caption="A log-scale graph showing the linear runtime of count-sort" )}}

-**TLDR:** Yes-- you can sort numbers in linear time.
+> **TLDR:** Yes-- you can sort numbers in linear time.
 Yes, including floats!
-The proof that you can sort in O(n log n) time is still true, but that assumes you're sorting on the infinite set of real numbers (or integers.)
+The proof that you can sort in $O(n \log n)$ time is still true, but that assumes you're sorting on the infinite set of real numbers (or integers.)
 We can sort in linear time because we work with finite sets: Floats and ints.
 The algorithm is very simple, and is called counting sort (or bin sort or radix sort.)

-To address common suspicions:
+>
+> See the [Python notebook](https://github.com/lynnpepin/rust_projects/blob/master/countsort/plot_stats.ipynb) wrapping an unoptimized [Rust countsort implementation](https://github.com/lynnpepin/rust_projects/tree/master/countsort):

+--

+Is this truly $O(n)$?
+Yes!

  - Counting sort is not a randomized algorithm, it always outputs the correct solution.
  - Counting sort is not a parallelized algorithm.
 (And you can't use parallelism to speed past a worst-case big-O run time anyway!)